n8tmps/heathcare-stock/README.md

     <h2>Overview</h2>
     <p>This project involves the extraction and analysis of historical stock data from five different companies in the healthcare sector: JNJ, PFE, UNH, RHHBY, AZN.
 The primary goal is to gain insights into the stock performance of these companies over time.
 The analysis is conducted using Python's Pandas library for data manipulation and visualization, and an interactive dashboard is created using Tableau.</p>
    <p> <b>JNJ</b> (Johnson & Johnson): A diversified healthcare company involved in pharmaceuticals, medical devices, and consumer goods.
 They are known for products like Band-Aid, Tylenol, and prescription drugs.</p>
+   <p> <b>PFE</b> (Pfizer): A pharmaceutical company known for developing and manufacturing a wide range of medications, including vaccines, oncology drugs, and various therapeutic areas.</p>
+   <p> <b>UNH</b> (UnitedHealth Group): A health insurance and healthcare services company.
+They operate through various subsidiaries, providing health benefits and servicesto individuals and businesses.</p>
 </section>

 <section id="data-manipulation">